• Skip to primary navigation

 Believe it or not, the act of actually getting on a horse, mounting up, has the vast majority of riders experiencing their first Not Quite Right in the saddle, even if it’s subtle.

-For all but two of the many, many people I have gone through this exercise with, (including some very, very advanced riders) there were only two who experienced no moment of vulnerability as they got on their horse – hundreds of people, only TWO had no Not Quite Rights as they mounted up.
+For all but two of the many, many people I have gone through this exercise with, (including some very, very advanced riders) there were only two who experienced no moment of vulnerability as they got on their horse – hundreds and hundreds of people and only TWO had no Not Quite Rights as they mounted up.

-This vulnerability is one of two sources of Not Quite Right when you are getting on.
+This vulnerability that you’ll see in the video is one of two sources of Not Quite Right when you are getting on.

 The other source of Not Quite Right is your horse themselves.
 If your horse is not in their Comfort Zone about being mounted, then it is unlikely you will be.